wadexu007/learning_by_doing/Emissary/terraform_helm_install/README.md

 │ ensure CRDs are installed first
 ```

-We also need create a tls secret manually for demo https listeners (Optional: it's better to use [External Secrets](https://external-secrets.io/v0.6.0/) and custom `emissary_config` helm chart to add this kind).
+We also need create a tls secret manually for demo https listeners (Optional: it's better to use [External Secrets](https://external-secrets.io/v0.6.0/) and custom `emissary_config` helm chart to add this kind or use this way [Terraform kubectl provider](../../Terraform/kubectl/emissary.tf)).
 ```
 kubectl create secret -n secret tls tls-secret \
     --save-config --dry-run=client \